soumik12345/BrainFuck-Interpreter/README.md

 Character	Meaning

-1.  >	increment the data pointer (to point to the next cell to the right).
+1. The >	increment the data pointer (to point to the next cell to the right).
 2. <	decrement the data pointer (to point to the next cell to the left).
 3. +	increment (increase by one) the byte at the data pointer.
 4. -	decrement (decrease by one) the byte at the data pointer.